 RTNA is committed to keeping environmental racism and the struggle for environmental and climate justice in the forefront of our thought and actions.
 The people hardest hit by climate-induced natural disasters have been and will continue to be those most disenfranchised by our society and least responsible for the emission of greenhouse gases: the poor, women, and people of color.
 RTNA is committed to challenging all forms of oppression.

 RTNA supports direct action and encourages individuals and organizations to carry out autonomous actions that are in line with these principles, whether it’s directly obstructing the fossil fuel industry or establishing grassroots solutions to climate change like permaculture gardens and community-run bike shops.
-People and groups do not engage in property destruction under the name Rising Tide
+People and groups do not engage in property destruction under the name Rising Tide.
+Rising Tide does not advocate or engage in sabotage, acts of violence, or destruction.

 All Rising Tide groups should organize in an anti-oppressive and empowering manner with regard to race, class and gender.
 Groups using the name Rising Tide do not engage in sabotage or acts of violence.